dsjoench/business_val/README.md

-# Investment portfolio/Risk management (Ongoing project)
+# Business Valuation Application

-This portfolio aims to improve an Excel-based model that analyzes investment decision and time-series data to optimize return and risk.
+This portfolio aims to improve an Excel-based model that import, manipulate and predict business performance using financial statement data.

 The codes shown in this respository are built in python, with some object-oriented programming to automate time series analysis procedure.

 1. Import data/ manupulate data so that users can flexibly adjust parameter such as stock index, data range to scope in financial data.
+2. Build an advanced dupont accounting model with Python to automate the entire business valution process.
 2. Data  visualization on moving average, standard deviation,etc
 3. Highlight informative attributes to generate signals to forecast future stock price via various machine learning algorithms
-4. Conduct financial analysis to turn financial statements into actions.

-First, you need to decide on which stocks or funds you want to invest in.
-Second, you need to decide the holdng period.
-Is it a short-term trading or a long-term investment?

-Here are the breakdown:

 Financial Analysis: I utilized the package BeautifulSoup to extract financial data from Yahoo Finance.
 Since the website update the layout from time to time, I have built two different versions to tackle this problem so that we can have a cleaner automatic importing and cleaning process.